rapyd-cloud/rapydssl-addon/README.md

 If you require SSL for any other stack, just add a load balancer in front of your application servers and install the add-on.
 SSL termination at load balancing level is used by default in clustered topologies.

-The Let’s Encrypt add-on allows to configure SSL for:
+The RapydSSL add-on allows to configure SSL for:
 * **_internal environment address_**, which is composed of environment name and platform domain, to be served with a dummy (i.e. not commonly trusted) SSL certificate; this option can be used for testing purposes
 * **_external domain(s)_**, each of which should be preliminarily bound to external IP of the corresponding node - either master application server instance or load balancer - via [A Record](https://docs.jelastic.com/a-records-domain-names) or [CNAME](https://docs.jelastic.com/custom-domain-via-cname); provides trusted SSL certificates for production applications